 So, I’m getting results and that’s why I stick to this.
-If I wasn’t getting results then I would think maybe I should try something else.
-But I get excellent results from the way I eat and I also see evidence of people where the only difference between them and me is their lifestyle and they are sick and I am not.
-They have aches and pains and all kinds of chronic illnesses and the only difference is our lifestyles.
+If I wasn’t getting results, then I would think maybe I should try something else.
+But I get excellent results from the way I eat, and I also see evidence of people where the only difference between them and me is their lifestyle, and they are sick, and I am not.
+They have aches and pains and all kinds of chronic illnesses; the only difference is our lifestyles.

 Have you found that Black people are looking for cleaner products and food that is grown locally?